K2InformaticsGmbH/erloci/README.md

-# erloci - An Erlang wrapper for the Oracle Call Interface
+# erloci - An Erlang driver for the Oracle Call Interface

 ### Setup the development system
 Create a environment variable OTPROOT pointing to erlang installation directory,